-This article was fact-checked by our editors and reviewed by Christina Taylor, MBA,senior manager of tax operations for Credit Karma Tax®.
-It has been updated for the 2019 tax year.
+This article was fact-checked by our editors and Christina Taylor, MBA,senior manager of tax operations for Credit Karma Tax®.
+It has been updated for the 2020 and 2021 tax years.

 The advantages of making a lot of money may seem obvious — including the opportunity to take advantage of tax breaks that apply to certain types of income.

 It’s possible those tax breaks could significantly reduce your federal income tax obligation.
 And that’s where the alternative minimum tax comes in.
 The AMT is an additional tax, imposed on top of your regular tax, that limits the benefits of certain tax breaks.

 If you’re subject to the AMT, you’ll have to calculate your federal income tax twice, first using the regular method of calculating tax and then the complicated AMT method.